tomcatmanager/tomcatmanager/docs/commandline.rst

   $ tomcat-manager --user=ace --password=newenglandclamchowder http://localhost:8080/manager list
   Password:

-See :doc:`clientauthentication` for complete details of all supported authentication mechanisms.
+See :doc:`authentication` for complete details of all supported authentication mechanisms.

 If you want unattended authenticated access, server shortcuts are a better